yaseenkady/tree.pro/tree/1_circulatory/1_mediastinum/1_inflammation/chronic_mediastinitis.md

+# =

+Mediastinitis

 # .

-Mediastinum chronic inflammation and fibrosis.
+Chronic inflammation and fibrosis of mediastinum.

 # <